Energy-efficiency is a buzzword everywhere these days, and with washing machines, the more efficiently it uses power, the cheaper it is to run.

 It also has a number of patented functions designed to improve efficiency and reduce the running costs, including "Turbo Wash" which sprays water directly onto the clothes instead of soaking them.

-The "TrueSteam" feature also uses steam to remove 99.9% of allergens , making it a great choice for asthma and hay-fever sufferers.
+There's also a"TrueSteam" feature also uses steam to remove 99.9% of allergens , making it a great choice for asthma and hay-fever sufferers.

 All in all, this has a great range of features and does include a 14-minute quick wash program.